SAP-samples/codejam-cap-llm/exercises/05-explore-sap-hana-cloud-vector-engine/README.md

 ```bash
 cf create-service hana hdi-shared <your-hdi-container-name>
 ```

-Once the container is created, you can bind it to your CAP application to allow it to interact with the SAP HANA database.
+After the container is created, you can bind it to your CAP application to allow it to interact with the SAP HANA database.

 </details>
 ## Further reading